Ryan has been writing since he found, then promptly broke, his grandmother’s typewriter as a toddler. His apology was his first performance.

 Ryan was a founding member of Wilmington, North Carolina sketch comedy troupe Pineapple-Shaped Lamps, and eventually ran the writing division as Head Writer.

-Now based in Chicago, he has trained at iO and The Second City.
+Now based in Chicago, he has trained at iO, The Second City, and The Annoyance.
 During the spring of 2020, he co-created (with Dr. Stephanie McCullough) and hosted an online sketch revue called “Chicago Comedy Co-op 19,” a showcase of comedy created during the COVID-19 lockdown period.
-He is currently an online video reporter for entertainment website CBR.com.
+As a solo performer, his work has been seen on stage at the Lincoln Lodge, iO, The Second City, and The Annoyance, among other stages across the city.
+He is a member of Frogprov, Chicago’s only bilingual French and English improv troupe.
+He recently released the comedy music video Tax Me, Tax Daddy, which asks the important question: what if Lana del Rey LOVED public transit?

 Ryan is the author of the novella “Fragments from 5th Ave,” which Ben Steelman of the Wilmington Star-News praised as “a ‘Big Chill’ of the Jazz Age.”
-He is currently searching for literary representation for his next Wilmington-set novel.
-If you enjoy historical fiction, silent movies, fights for racial justice, and lots of scenes that take place on public transit, he would love to hear from you.
+His is currently working on a full-length novel, in conjunction with StoryStudio Chicago’s Novel in a Year course.

 For acting purposes, he is represented by Veva Riley at Promote Talent Agency.